karstengresch/awesome-jboss/readme.md

 [Opta Planner](http://www.optaplanner.org) - Constraint satisfaction solver.
 I.e. a planning engine for the enterprise.

 **Core Services**

-Core services are enterprose components offered by Red Hat to any middleware product subscriber for free.
+Core services are enterprise components offered by Red Hat to any middleware product subscriber for free - except of Red Hat JBoss Enterprise Web Server which does not come with Core Services support.

 [Keycloak](http://keycloak.jboss.org) - SSO solution (including social auth).
 Out-of-the box screens, zero-coding setups, session administration etc. Like OpenSSO on steroids.
 Deployable to an app server, as black box appliance or to OpenShift as a container.
 Includes the former [PicketLink](http://www.picketlink.org) project.
 (Enterprise product: Red Hat SSO, part of core services, see above).
 Support enabled product name is ~Red Hat SSO~.